• Free shipping on all orders

 Final Thoughts

-Human artificial tears can help with general eye cleaning and address minor concerns like dust lodged inside the eye.
-However, know that the signs of feline eye infections are often nonspecific.
+You should not use human eye drops on your cat unless prescribed by your vet.
+Human artificial tears are sometimes used on felines, but they should always be administered under a vet’s guidance.
+Know that the signs of feline eye infections are often nonspecific.
 It can be hard to tell whether your kitty’s eyes are itchy or discolored because of an infection, tumor, or foreign object.

 The surest way to treat feline eye infections is to have your vet prescribe eye drops after properly diagnosing a condition.
 Even though artificial human tears can be used on cats, there is always a risk of worsening the problem.